egorlem/ultima.zsh-theme/README.md

 ### **Path segments**

 - **ssh connection** - The badge indicates whether the ssh connection is currently established
-- **directory** - Current working directory.
+- **directory** - Current working directory
-- **vsc status line** - This segment displays all about the status of the branch in the working directory.
+- **vsc status line** - This segment displays all about the status of the branch in the working directory

 ---